dkeriazisStuy/PyRunner/README.md

 ## To Do

-* Allow copying other files
+* Allow other modules to be included
 * Only allow certain functions to be accessible
 * Running a python file should return the path to the output directory